 Ah, the never ending changes of face on the Camino Portugués from Porto!
 I needed to adjust.
 However, Janny would remain our companion for the rest of our Camino.
 A real jewel.

 We had to walk only briefly on the N13, before turning right at the first Y-intersection onto the Av.
-Dr. Henrique Barros Lima, below left.
-In late April, the Easter banners were still overhead.
+Dr. Henrique Barros Lima, below.
 At this turn, looking hard right, is the HI Hostel Ofir - Pousada de Juventude, a lovely private albergue.
 There are two more private albergues in Fão, the Spot Hostel Ofir to the west of the N13 and the Hostel do Alto, a bit farther west.

 For more accommodations in Fão, if your journey ends here, click here.

-The street becomes the Rua Azevedo Coutinho, a quaint side street, and walks by this chapel, the Capela de Fão, below right.
+The street becomes the Rua Azevedo Coutinho, a quaint side street, and walks by this chapel, the Capela de Fão, below.

 Close by the chapel, our eyes spied a pastry shop, the Pastelaria Clarinha, and so we followed our eyes!
 Our saying was fast becoming, "Never enough Nata!" and so we had one!
 With café con leite of course!